Sudanese judges, U.S. denounce protest crackdowns | Law-Order

 Sudanese judges, U.S. denounce protest crackdowns

-Sudanese judges condemned violence against anti-military protesters in a rare public statement on Thursday, while the United States said it would consider unspecified steps against those holding up efforts to resolve Sudan's political crisis.
+Sudanese head of judiciary and judges condemned violence against anti-military protesters in a rare public statement on Thursday, while the United States said it would consider unspecified steps against those holding up efforts to resolve Sudan's political crisis.

 In a statement on Thursday, Sudan's ruling council affirmed the need for national dialogue, a technocratic cabinet, and adjustments to a transitional constitutional document negotiated after the ousting of former leader Omar al-Bashir in a 2019 uprising.
 The document formed the basis for a power-sharing arrangement between the military and civilians that was halted by the coup.